omar-chaar/omar-chaar/README.md

 Hi, I'm Omar 👋 a Computer Science graduate.

-I am an aspiring back-end developer who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from different industries.
-I have strong technical skills and an academic background in algorithms, data structures, and object-oriented programming.
+I am an ambitious Java developer.
+I enjoy connecting the dots, whether it be ideas from different disciplines or different technologies within a project.
+Not only that, I'm willing and highly motivated to adapt and learn new things, to evolve and with my organization as a mutual and cooperative benefit.

 <p align="center">
   <img src="https://bellomia-readme-stats.vercel.app/api?username=omar-chaar&hide=prs,contribs&count_private=true&show_icons=true&theme=tokyonight" alt="Omar Chaar's github stats">